Tianxinhuang/ComPC/README.md

 We have provided config files for our evaluation data in the (`configs`) dir.
 You can also adjust the hyper-parameters on your own.
 We believe that the performances can be further improved by adjusting the parameters.

-For example, if you want to conduct experiments on single images from Voxceleb2 downloaded in (`synthetic_redwood/synthetic`), the command to optimize would be:
+For example, if you want to conduct experiments on Redwood data downloaded in (`synthetic_redwood/synthetic`), the command to optimize would be:

 ```
 python test.py --config configs/synthetic.yaml --workdir workspace --indir synthetic_redwood --outdir result_dir --name synthetic